The Complete Business Process Management (BPM)

 Better BPM systems will also have:

-Every organization has its own business management process but, left unmanaged, these processes can unravel, twist, and introduce a lot of chaos.
+When left unmanaged, business processes can unravel, twist, and introduce a lot of chaos.
 As tasks go from person to person, it can be hard to keep a high-level perspective on what is actually going on.

 Review a BPM process periodically and identify areas for improvement.